 But, it’s not the only kind of websites that tend to be blocked.

 The Treaty on Basic Relations between Japan and the Republic of Korea and related agreements have/had been hidden from South Korean people until 2005.
 They did not know it ever existed.
 Even today, they[most people] don’t know what’s exactly in there, especially related agreements concerning money.
 A few years ago, I was surprised when I showed texts of the agreements over the internet to a South Korean, he said the site was unable to open while I had no problem.
-But, recently when I tried again, it worked OK.
+But, recently ROK gave up and made it public.
 I guess the ROK gave up because a whole bunch of Japanese tried to send them the texts. lol

 What’s so important about the agreements?
 It’s about money.
 It shows Japan payed enormous amount of money to South Korea and gave up all property left in South Korea, and the ROK demands no more compensation.
 They denied individual compensation from Japan and demanded to pay the full money directly to the ROK government promising they would use it for those who suffered.
 But ROK used the money for their economy.
 And this facts, not to mention the ODAs…, have/had been kept secret to South Koreans.
 That’s why they keep asking compensation, compensation, compensation, gimme money money all the time.